-- At 31 December 2019, other receivables included RR 173,336 million of receivables in relation to the sale of a 40 percent participation interest in OOO Arctic LNG 2 (see Note 4).
-These receivables were fully paid in 2020. - At 31 December 2020, other receivables included RR 575 million of receivables in relation to the sale of OOO Chernichnoye.
+At 31 December 2020, other receivables included RR 575 million of receivables in relation to the sale of OOO Chernichnoye (see Note 4).
+These receivables were fully paid in 2021.

 The carrying values of trade and other receivables approximate their respective fair values.
-Trade and other receivables were categorized as Level 3 in the fair value measurement hierarchy described in Note 25.
+Trade and other receivables were categorized as Level 3 in the fair value measurement hierarchy described in Note 26.